edvin/pillar/docs/concepts/event-upcasters.md

 ### How It Works

-- Upcasters are registered globally in the **UpcasterRegistry** during application boot via the `ContextLoader`.
+- Upcasters are registered per bounded context via each context's `ContextRegistry`, then aggregated into the global **UpcasterRegistry** at boot time by the `ContextLoader`.
-- When events are loaded from the event store, Pillar checks the stored event version and the current version declared by the event (see “Versioned Events” below).
+- When events are loaded from the event store, Pillar compares the stored `event_version` with the current version declared on the event class (see [Versioned Events](../concepts/versioned-events.md) below).
-- If the stored version is lower, Pillar applies upcasters sequentially (v1 → v2 → v3 → …) until the payload matches the
+- If the stored version is lower, Pillar invokes all upcasters for that event class starting from `fromVersion()`, applying them sequentially (v1 → v2 → v3 → …) until the payload matches the current schema.
-  current version.
-- Each upcaster declares the event class it handles and the version it upgrades from via `fromVersion()`.
+- Each upcaster declares the event class it handles (`eventClass()`) and the version it upgrades *from* via `fromVersion()` (e.g. a `fromVersion()` of 1 handles v1 → v2 transitions).

 ---

-### ✅ Benefits

-- Seamless **schema evolution** for persisted events
-- Fully **backward compatible** without modifying existing data
-- **Composable transformations** — multiple upcasters can chain together
-- Zero impact on aggregate or projector code

----

 ### ⚡ Optimized Serialization

-Pillar’s default `JsonObjectSerializer` automatically converts objects to and from JSON, using PHP reflection to reconstruct event and command objects during deserialization.
+Pillar's default `JsonObjectSerializer` automatically converts objects to and from JSON, using PHP reflection to reconstruct event and command objects during deserialization.

 To ensure high performance, **constructor parameter metadata is cached per class**.
-This avoids repeated reflection calls on hot paths, making event and command deserialization fast even at large scales.
+This avoids repeated reflection calls on hot paths, keeping event and command deserialization fast even at larger scales.

+When upcasters are involved, the serializer simply receives the **already-upcast payload** and hydrates the latest version of the event class from it.

-You can provide your own serializer by implementing the `ObjectSerializer` interface — for example, to integrate a binary format or custom encoding strategy.
+You can provide your own serializer by implementing the `ObjectSerializer` interface—for example, to integrate a binary format or custom encoding strategy.

+### ⏱ Event timing & correlation during upcasting

+When events are rehydrated (whether live or during replay), Pillar also initializes the [`EventContext`](../concepts/events.md#event-context) with the original metadata from storage:

+- `EventContext::occurredAt()` — returns the UTC timestamp of **when the event actually happened**.
+- `EventContext::correlationId()` — returns the logical operation ID spanning all events in the same flow.
+- `EventContext::isReconstituting()` / `EventContext::isReplaying()` — let you detect replay vs. live handling.

+This means that even for **old events that have been upcasted** to a newer schema, your aggregates and projectors can
+still:

+- see the true historical time the event occurred, and
+- attach diagnostics or logs to the same correlation ID that was present when the event was first recorded.

+Upcasting transforms the **shape** of the payload; `EventContext` keeps the **when** and **why** intact.

 ---